zmarty/zmarty.github.io/_posts/2025-12-22-llm-knowledge-injection.md

 ## Crawling the raw documents

-I chose to crawl the <u>**public documents**</u> from the [Cybersource developer portal](https://developer.cybersource.com/), since I am somewhat familiar with it.
+I chose to crawl the public documents from the [Cybersource developer portal](https://developer.cybersource.com/), since I am somewhat familiar with it.
 I found out that this portal uses the [llms.txt standard](https://llmstxt.org/) and provides Markdown documents that are easy to crawl and ingest into LLMs.

 Code is cheap nowadays and since I couldn't find a simple llms.txt crawler in 2 minutes of Googling, I just used Opus 4.5 to write my own in about 10 minutes of iteration.
 I am including the crawler code below.